mejibyte/mejibyte.com/links.md

 * [pjreddie.com](https://pjreddie.com/): Extremely funny.
 [His resume really takes it to a whole new level](https://pjreddie.com/static/Redmon%20Resume.pdf).

 ## Software
+### Text Editors
-* [Acme: A user interface for programming](https://research.swtch.com/acme.pdf): This editor has some very interesting ideas.
+* [Acme: A user interface for programming](https://research.swtch.com/acme.pdf): A text editor written by Rob Pike.
+Has some very interesting ideas.
+You can also see a [video demo by Russ Cox](https://www.youtube.com/watch?v=dP1xVpMPn8M&t=526s).
+* [Xi Editor](https://github.com/xi-editor/xi-editor): I haven't tried out Rust yet, but I am really curious to learn more about this project.
+### Mac
+* [Many Tricks](https://manytricks.com/): A small software company that builds high quality software.
+* [Contexts](https://contexts.co/): This is a mandatory app for Mac users.

 ## Web Development
 * [Silk Icons by famfamfam.com](http://famfamfam.com/lab/icons/silk/)